INTD 3XX: INTD Designated Elective

 INTD 202: Design 4 for Interior Design

-Through diverse design projects, this studio introduces students to the conceptual, theoretical, functional and aesthetic issues related to civic/educational and commercial interiors for contrasting populations.
+Through diverse design projects, this studio introduces students to the conceptual, theoretical, functional, and aesthetic issues related to environments for health and community/civic well-being for contrasting populations.
 The integration of intuitive and structured design processes will be emphasized.
-The development of spaces, selection of furniture, fixtures, equipment and materials will be made in relation to performance and experiential requirements.
-This course incorporates collaboration, research, writing, and analysis to explore human behavior and needs in the built environment.
+The development of spaces, selection of furniture, fixtures, equipment, and materials will be made in relation to performance and experiential requirements.
+This course incorporates collaboration, research, analysis, synthesis, and design to explore human behavior and needs in the built environment.

 Credits: 4